Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 Pledge funds (locked, four-year minimum) recognise the full pledged amount divided by 48 months as monthly income.
 Show funds (unencumbered) recognise roughly 30% of value, also divided by 48 months.
 Both rules sit inside MAS TDSR guidelines and apply across all banks.

-Cash placed on fixed deposit and pledged to the lending bank for at least 4 years (48 months) is treated as income at the full pledged amount divided by 48.
-Pledge S$240,000 and the bank adds S$5,000/month to your recognised income for the entire loan-application assessment.
-The funds remain yours, earn FD interest, but cannot be withdrawn during the lock-up.
+Cash placed on fixed deposit and pledged to the lending bank for at least 4 years (48 months) counts as income at the full pledged amount divided by 48.
+Pledge S$240,000 and the bank adds S$5,000/month to your recognised income for the whole assessment.
+The funds stay yours and earn FD interest.
+You just cannot touch them during the lock-up.

-If you would rather not lock up cash, you can show liquid assets — fixed deposits, unit trusts, listed equities, structured deposits — that the bank verifies but does not encumber.
-Recognition is approximately 30% of asset value, divided by 48 months.
-Show S$240,000 and you add roughly S$1,500/month to recognised income.
-Lower recognition, but the funds stay liquid.
+If you would rather not lock up cash, you can show liquid assets the bank verifies but does not encumber.
+That covers fixed deposits, unit trusts, listed equities and structured deposits.
+Recognition is roughly 30% of asset value, divided by 48 months.
+Show S$240,000 and you add about S$1,500/month to recognised income.
+Less recognition, but the funds stay liquid.

-For a self-employed applicant, the math often makes pledge funds the better play.
-Locking up S$120,000 for four years recovers S$2,500/month of recognised income — enough to add roughly S$525,000 of qualifying loan at the 4% stress rate.
-The opportunity cost on the locked cash is one tradeoff worth running before signing.
+For most self-employed applicants the pledge route wins on the math.
+Locking up S$120,000 for four years recovers S$2,500/month of recognised income, which is enough to add roughly S$525,000 of qualifying loan at the 4% stress rate.
+The one thing worth working out before you sign is what that locked cash could have earned elsewhere.

-The haircut applies to mixed-income too.
+The haircut hits mixed income too.
 A salaried employee earning S$5,000 fixed plus S$5,000 commission is assessed on S$5,000 + (70% × S$5,000) = S$8,500.
-The fixed component escapes; the variable component does not.
-Run the numbers in advance with our TDSR/MSR affordability calculator — the haircut logic is built in.
+The fixed part is safe.
+The commission is not.
+You can run your own numbers ahead of time with our TDSR/MSR affordability calculator, which has the haircut logic built in.

 The Stress Test Still Applies

-The stress test stacks on top of the haircut, not in place of it.
-A self-employed applicant ends up assessed on (NOA average / 12 × 70%) × 55% × tenure factor at 4% — three layers of conservatism in a single calculation.
+The stress test stacks on top of the haircut.
+It does not replace it.
+A self-employed applicant ends up assessed on (NOA average / 12 × 70%) × 55% × tenure factor at 4%.
+That is three layers of caution piled into one calculation.

-“The trap is not the rule.
-It is the planning timeline.
-By the time most self-employed buyers ask about TDSR, they have already filed two NOAs at amounts that no longer reflect the business they run.
-The fix needs 12–24 months of runway, not 12 days.”
+“The rule itself is rarely the problem.
+The timing is.
+By the time most self-employed buyers ask me about TDSR, they have already filed two NOAs at amounts that no longer match the business they run today.
+Fixing that takes 12–24 months of runway, not 12 days.”

-If that timeline resonates, our Singapore Mortgage Free Report lays out the full pre-purchase roadmap — NOA optimisation, pledge-fund sizing worksheet and a step-by-step self-employed checklist — all in one place, free to download.
+If that timeline sounds like you, our Singapore Mortgage Free Report lays out the full pre-purchase roadmap in one place: NOA optimisation, a pledge-fund sizing worksheet and a step-by-step self-employed checklist, free to download.
+Buying premises for the business instead of a home?
+Our commercial property loan guide covers the different rules there (no CPF, no ABSD, and up to 90% LTV).

 What To Do 12–24 Months Before You Apply